openaps/docs/docs/docs/Gear Up/edison.md

 You have two main options for hardware:

-`1.` The most recommended rig has been an Edison + Explorer Board.
+1. The most recommended rig has been an Edison + Explorer Board.
 Unfortunately Intel stopped making the Edison boards as of 2018.
 If you can find an Intel Edison (eBay, local stores, etc - this is still very possible), this is still a highly recommmended rig.
 It is the smallest rig (and easily portable), with better battery life because it is power efficient.
-[See below for the list of hardware for Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-intel-edison-based-setups).
+[See below for the list of hardware for Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#intel-edison-based-setups).

-`2.` The other option is a Raspberry Pi-based setup, with the new Explorer HAT.
+2. The other option is a Raspberry Pi-based setup, with the new Explorer HAT.
 This rig setup makes it easier to see information when offline because it has an onboard screen for displaying readouts.
-[See below for the list of hardware required for Pi/HAT setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-explorer-hat).
+[See below for the list of hardware required for Pi/HAT setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#pi-based-setups-with-the-explorer-hat).

 **Note** - there is an experimental alternative to an Explorer HAT, which can serve as the radio on a Pi-based rig, but will not have the screen, and requires you to solder.
-See [below](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-rfm69hcw-experimental) for more details on a setup with RFM69HCW.
+See [below](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#pi-based-setups-with-rfm69hcw-experimental) for more details on a setup with RFM69HCW.

 ****

-## Hardware information for Pi-based setups with the Explorer HAT
+## Pi-based setups with the Explorer HAT

 Summary of what you need for a Pi/HAT rig:
 * [Explorer HAT](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hat)